pnpm/pnpm.io/docs/cli/install.md

 ### --force

 Force reinstall dependencies: refetch packages modified in store, recreate a lockfile and/or modules directory created by a non-compatible version of pnpm.
-Install all optionalDependencies even they don\'t satisfy the current environment(cpu, os, arch).
+Install all optionalDependencies even they don't satisfy the current environment(cpu, os, arch).

 ### --offline